SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/configure-custom-insight.md

 When the conditions of a Custom Insight configuration are met during the currently configured [detection window](/docs/cse/records-signals-entities-insights/set-insight-generation-window-threshold/), an Insight will be generated for each Entity involved.
 In other words, if each of the Signals in a Custom Insight configuration fired on a different Entity, an Insight will be created on each of those Entities.
 The generated Insights will include not only the Signals that it fired on, but also any related Signals.

-This example Custom Insight configuration will generate an Insight as a result of the **McAfee ePO - Virus Outbreak** rule firing a Signal.
+This example Custom Insight configuration will generate an Insight as a result of the **Mimecast - Message with Virus Detections from IP** rule firing a Signal.

 ![custom-insight-example.png](/img/cse/custom-insight-example.png)